 Washington DC boasts a variety of schooling options, including public, charter, private and international schools.
-Expats are eligible to attend all types of school, though those opting for a public school may have limited choice according to their neighbourhood of residence.
+Expats are eligible to attend all types of school, though those opting for a public school may find their choices limited based on their neighbourhood of residence.

-Being the capital of the United States, Washington DC offers some of the best education in the country and is home to world-class tertiary institutions such as the internationally acclaimed Georgetown University.
+Being the capital of the United States, DC offers some of the best education in the country.
+It's also home to world-class tertiary institutions such as the internationally acclaimed Georgetown University.

 Nevertheless, public elementary and secondary schools have faced challenges of funding and staffing, leading to their quality being inconsistent and frequently dependent on the average income level of the surrounding area.

 Both Maryland and Virginia, while being extremely close to DC, have separate respective school systems.

 Public schools in Washington DC

 District of Columbia Public Schools (DCPS) governs all traditional public schools in Washington DC.
-Public schools accept students based primarily on their location of residence, meaning that expats should consider carefully where in the city they choose to call home.
+Public schools accept students based primarily on their location of residence.
+Expats should, therefore, consider carefully where they settle in the city.

 Expats also have the option of sending their children to public charter schools in Washington DC, which, despite being publically funded, function independent of government regulations.
 Such schools are run by the District of Columbia Public Charter School Board (DC PCSB) and have more flexible academic programmes and curricula than traditional public schools, although they do uphold the state curriculum.

 Charter schools have grown in popularity over the past decade, largely due to the perceived flaws of the traditional public schooling system.
 However, they can be inconsistent in terms of quality and many have been closed down in the past for failing to maintain sufficient standards.
 That said, parents can rest assured that the ones that remain offer a higher standard of education than traditional public schools.